MY DIY EURO KITCHEN: PHASE II

 This box will sit on top of a 4″ to 4 1/2″ toe kick platform that is leveled to the floor.
 The end result will give you a finished height of 34″ to 34 1/2″.
 This will accommodate a 1 1/2″ countertop for a total height of somewhere in the vicinity of 36″.

 Repeat this procedure for all the cabinet panel cuts.
 The best way to keep track is to have a cut list organized for similar sizes.
-All base and wall cabinet dimensions will be the same for side panels.
+All base and wall cabinet dimensions will be the same height for side panels.
 All the horizontal pieces will be custom fitted for the size of the cabinet width.

-Your maximum use of each panel will be guided by your panel cut configuration drawings as described in Phase II.
-Remember, kitchen grade plywood is expensive, so take your time and follow your cut plan carefully so you keep waste to a minimum.
+Your maximum use of each panel will be guided by your panel cut configuration drawings as described in Phase I. Remember, kitchen grade plywood is expensive, so take your time and follow your cut plan carefully so you keep waste to a minimum.